thomassuedbroecker/gitops-app-of-apps/README.md

 ### d) `example vend` Application

-The following configartion of the application contains.
+The following configuration of the application contains the link to GitHub repo for with the helm chart to deploy the example vend application.

 ```yaml
 apiVersion: argoproj.io/v1alpha1